 The Office of the Privacy Commissioner's Management Team is made up of:

-Marie was appointed to the independent statutory position of Privacy Commissioner in September 2003 for a term of five years and in 2008 was reappointed for a further five years.
-She provides independent comment on significant personal information policies and issues.
-Marie takes every opportunity to promote privacy and good personal information handling practices in New Zealand to various audiences around New Zealand.
-Prior to joining the Office, Marie held the position of Secretary of the Cabinet/Clerk of the Executive Council for 16 years.
+John was appointed to the independent statutory position of Privacy Commissioner in February 2014 for a term of five years.
+He provides independent comment on significant personal information policies and issues.
+He intends to take every opportunity to promote privacy and good personal information handling practices in New Zealand to various audiences around New Zealand.
+Prior to joining the Office, John was a private practice barrister for more than 20 years, specialising in privacy and information law.

 Blair has been with the Office since its inception in 1993 after employment in private legal practice.
 He is responsible for the areas of law reform, codes of practice, international issues and special projects such as Commissioner Initiated Inquiries.